BZoennchen/supercollider-book/_sources/chapters/supercollider/basics/1-code-execution.md

 ``sclang`` uses a *strictly left to right order of execution*.
 ```

 Especially within control structures this can lead to bugs that are hard to find.
-The following code prints ``'ho'`` to the the post window.
+The following code prints ``'ho'`` to the post window.

 ```isc
 (